ArshVermaGit/VTOP2.0/SECURITY.md

 ## Supported Versions

-We primarily support the latest version of VTOP 2.0.
+We primarily support the latest version of CampusHub.
 Security patches will be applied to the `main` branch.

 | Version | Supported |
 | ------- | --------- |